WeblateOrg/weblate/docs/user/translating.rst

 You can use Markdown syntax in the comments and mention other users using ``@mention``.

-Shapings
+Variants
 --------

-Shapings are used to group variants of the string in different lengths.
+Variants are used to group variants of the string in different lengths.
 The frontend can use different strings depending on the screen or window size.

 .. seealso::

-    :ref:`shapings`
+    :ref:`variants`

 Labels
 ------